 • The firm ensures comprehensive industry expertise and has profound knowledge of various industries, including finance, real estate, technology, and more.
 Possessing a thorough understanding of industry-specific knowledge enables us to effectively handle arbitration cases across a wide range of sectors, thereby guaranteeing valuable insights and strategic advice to our clients.

 • The team strives to achieve favorable settlements for the clients by leveraging our persuasive communication abilities, strong legal acumen, and command over arbitration procedures.
+We are one of the best Arbitration lawyer in Delhi, India.

 • Awarded ‘Top Law Firm’ by FORBES INDIA LEGAL POWERLIST 2021